aleronal/true-compliance/README.md

     - Add more tests to Notes
     - Add more tests to Certificates
     - On Form validations use prepare for validation method to convert to correct dates formats
-    - Handle errors in case models are not found and throw more descritive exception
+    - Handle errors in case models are not found and throw more descriptive exception

 ## Getting started